 Here are some of the things I recommend you avoid while creating an Excel dashboard.
 Again these would vary based on your project and stakeholder but are valid in most of the cases.

 - Don’t Clutter Your Dashboards: Just because you have data and charts doesn’t mean it should go in your dashboard.
 Remember the objective of the dashboard is to help identify a problem or aid in taking decisions.
 So keep it relevant and remove everything that doesn’t belong there.
-I often ask myself if something is just good to have to absolutely must have.
-The I go ahead and remove all the good-to-haves.
+I often ask myself if something is just good to have to absolutely must-have.
+Then I go ahead and remove all the good-to-haves.

 - Don’t use volatile formulas: As it will slow down the calculations.